Seirdy/clogstats/README.md

 Dependencies
 ------------

-Weestats only depends on the Python standard library.
-It supports CPython 3.6+ and PyPy3 7.3+.
+Weestats supports CPython 3.6+ and PyPy3 7.3+.

+Python 3.7+: no 3rd-party dependencies.

+Python 3.6: the only 3rd-party dependency is [a backport](https://pypi.org/project/dataclasses/) of Python 3.7's `dataclasses`
+library.

 Installation
 ------------